-The CCAP enables Downstream Buffer Alerts by sending the RPD a Buffer Alert Threshold (BAT) value, a smoothing factor exponent "N" for a selected channel and by enabling monitoring via GCP.
-Upon enablement, the

-RPD starts computing the exponential moving average (EMA) of the aggregate output queue depth for the channel, sampling the queue depth every millisecond.
+The CCAP enables Downstream Buffer Alerts by configuring the RPD a Buffer Alert Threshold (BAT) value, a smoothing factor exponent "N" for a selected channel and by enabling monitoring via GCP TLV 83.
+Upon enablement, the RPD starts computing the exponential moving average (EMA) of the aggregate output queue depth for the channel, sampling the queue depth every millisecond.
 When the computed value of the queue depth EMA exceeds the BAT value, the RPD notifies the CCAP Core a single time that the threshold has been exceeded.
-The notification is sent via L2TPv3 message (described in Section 8.6.2) as well as via GCP Notify message.
+The notification is sent via GCP Notify message and, optionally, via DEPI Buffer Depth Alert Message (described in Section 8.6.2) sent on a pseudowire.

-Upon reception of an alert, the CCAP Core takes a corrective action; it reduces the channel maximum output rate by a fraction.
+Upon reception of an alert, the CCAP Core takes a corrective action; e.g., it reduces the channel maximum output rate by a fraction.
 The CCAP Core determines the size of the rate reduction step.
 This specification recommends that the reduction step size to be at minimum one half of one percent of the current channel rate.